The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

-What should I avoid while taking Caltrate 600 + D (calcium and vitamin D combination)?
+What should I avoid while taking Caltrate 600 + D?

 Avoid taking any other vitamin or mineral supplements that contain calcium or vitamin D without your doctor's advice.

-Avoid taking an antacid within 2 hours before or after you take calcium and vitamin D combination.
-Some antacids can make it harder for your body to absorb calcium and vitamin D combination.
+Avoid taking an antacid within 2 hours before or after you take Caltrate 600 + D. Some antacids can make it harder for your body to absorb this medicine.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have signs of too much calcium in your body, such as:

 stomach pain, vomiting, loss of appetite;

 increased thirst or urination;